GraymonDgt/SRB2Archipelago/README.md

 # ADDITIONAL NOTES

 type "hub" into the console to return to the hub at any time

-IF YOU USE autoexec.cfg BACK IT UP BEFORE LOADING THE AP CLIENT, IT WILL BE CLEARED UPON JOINING

-Make sure to delete the file 'apgamedat.dat' before connecting if you have played a different AP game with SRB2 before

 If the AP mod didn't load, you can load it yourself and everything will work fine